tony2tones/ramp-weather/README.md

 # RampWeather

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
-This is a weather application uses Material Icons,
+The weather application uses [Material Icons](https://google.github.io/material-design-icons/).

+## Setup and how to get your API key

-Weather data is coming from [Open weather API](https://openweathermap.org/api), which requires registration and then you w
+Weather data is coming from [Open weather API](https://openweathermap.org/api), which requires registration and you will need to add your OpenWeatherAPI key as seen in the services file.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run test` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## runing unit tests with Jest
 > This is just incase I don't manage to setup my jest on this project correctly.